richardforjoejnr/post-to-slack/README.md

 <data-path> is the path to the data file.
 This file should be in JSON format and contains the data that will be used to populate the template for the Slack message.
 #  Example

-node ./src/slack.js send-slack-message --template './sample/testreport_template' --data './src/slack-message-tool/sample/slack_data.json'
+node ./src/index.js post-message --template './sample/testreport_template' --data './src/slack-message-tool/sample/slack_data.json'

 In the above example, the 'slack' command-line tool is instructed to send a Slack message.
 The structure and content of the message are defined in the 'testreport_template' file and it is populated with data from the 'slack_data.json' file.